University COVID-19 Policies

 Student Group Travel Guidelines

-- For fall, student organizations and club sports will only be permitted to travel with the pre-approval of their advisor and professional department overseeing the group (Campus Life, Recreational Sports, academic department, etc.).
+- Student organizations and club sports will only be permitted to travel with the pre-approval of their advisor and professional department overseeing the group (Campus Life, Recreational Sports, academic department, etc.).

-- Approval of travel for conferences, tournaments, socials, and trainings will be evaluated on a case-by-case basis.
+- Approval of travel for conferences, tournaments, and trainings will be evaluated on a case-by-case basis.
+Travel for social events will not be approved.

-- If traveling by rental or charter bus, obtain the companies’ COVID-19 policies and specify our requirements before booking modes of transportation (i.e. vans, buses, etc.)
+- Mode of transportation and safety measures taken during transportation.
+If traveling by rental or charter bus, obtain the companies’ COVID-19 policies and specify our requirements before booking modes of transportation (i.e. vans, buses, etc.)

 Tailgating Guidelines for Student Organizations